pumpncode/balatro_reverse_tarots/README.md

 Rewrite - Gains x.2 Mult every time an already enhanced card is enhanced<br/>
 Cartomancer? - Reverse Tarot version of Cartomancer<br/>
 Card Reading - Creates a Reverse Tarot when hand played with money over interest cap<br/>
 Dead Cat - Sets hands per round to 1, cannot be overwritten.
 Prevents death if chips scored are at least 50% of required amount (activates up to 9 times, then destroys itself)<br/>
 The D6 - Randomly gives between 1 and 6 xMult<br/>
 Double Down - 1 in 2 chance for this card's xMult to be multiplied by 2 when hand played.
 Starts at X1, resets at end of round.
+#----------------------------------------------------------------------------------------------<br/>
+Blinds<br/>
+The Left Hand - All cards debuffed while held in hand<br/>
+The Right Hand - All played cards debuffed<br/>